rubenroo/Chatbot-V3/README.md

 And more!

 # Why this project
 I have done the minor Real Fake, Real Impact.
 During the minor, I immersed myself in AI and Digital Humans.
-One of the topics was learning the basics of pyton.
+One of the topics was learning the basics of python.
 With the knowledge learned, I created 4 different chatbots.
 Each chatbot was built with different techniques and with a diffrent purpose.